 The reason we ask that you upload pdfs is that pdfs will open in a browser and will not require the evaluator to download your materials onto their device in order to review.
 Saving to pdfs also tend to create smaller sized files than the original documents, especially if optimized.
 Smaller file sizes = shorter portfolio loading time, which make reviewers happy.

 When your pdfs are ready, create the portfolio container.
 This includes a name and description.
-Use the description for your own reference to differential between multiple portfolios or versions.
-After creating the container, build out the portfolio and add content.
+Use the description for your own reference to differentiate between multiple portfolios or versions.
+After creating the container, build out the portfolio, and add content.

 To Create a Portfolio:

 - Log into Blackboard using your Blackboard Account